 11am onwards

 At Squash, the apple trees are a key partner in their 100-year vision – which began with their planting in the Grapes Community Food Garden in 2010 – because, if nurtured, an apple tree can live for up to 100 years.
 Their love of wassailing comes from a shared passion for ritual, being close to nature & community and feeling embodied in the seasons.
-You’ll be singing round the fire, banging pots & pans, sharing soup, blessing the trees with apple juice & toast, and welcoming the new annual guardians of the orchard.
+You’ll be singing round the fire, banging pots & pans, sharing soup, blessing the trees with apple juice & toast, and welcoming the new annual guardians of the orchard (which fortunately involves eating some cake!).
 Click here for more information.

 Oxfordshire